Atharvsingh23/Smart_Assistant/README.md

 🗂️ Project Structure
 File	Purpose

-app.py	Streamlit interface for interaction
+app.py -	Streamlit interface for interaction

-backend.py	Backend logic for summarization, QA, and reasoning
+backend.py	-  Backend logic for summarization, QA, and reasoning

-requirements.txt	Python dependencies
+requirements.txt	- Python dependencies

-screenshot.png	Preview of the UI
+screenshot.png	- Preview of the UI

 ⚙️ How It Works
 Upload a PDF file

-The assistant generates a short summary
+The assistant generates a summary

 You can either ask free-form questions or choose the challenge mode